MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 - Script custom operations

 **How it works:**
 Type your command in the text box (1 line, up to 30 characters).
-Click "Send" and the command is transmitted directly to the STM controller over the serial connection.
+Click "Send" and the command is transmitted directly to the STM controller over the serial connection using `self.stm.send_cmd(cmd)`.
 The controller processes it and may send back a response (though responses aren't displayed in this simple interface).

 **Command examples:**
 - `GSTS` - Get status (same as automatic status polling)
 - `BIAS 33314` - Set bias (same as Bias button)
 - `STOP` - Stop current operation (same as STOP button)
+- `MTMV -500` - Move motor backward 500 steps
+- `ADCR` - Get ADC reading (useful for testing connection - send this command and you should receive a numeric value back)
+- `APRH 500 1` - Start approach with target ADC 500, 1 step per iteration
+- `IVME 31768 33768 10` - Measure IV curve from DAC 31768 to 33768 with step size 10
 - Custom commands specific to your controller firmware

 **Important notes:**